jga/goldfinchsong/docs/getting_started.rst

 --------------------------

-When your run the ``goldfinchsong`` command, it generates a status text based on your images file name.
+When your run the ``goldfinchsong`` command, it generates a status text based on your image's file name.
 The status text must not exceed the character constraints imposed by twitter but it should also remain legible.

 To create a status text, ``goldfinchsong`` first transforms all underscores to blank spaces.